-- (i) Persons making any inter-State taxable supply; - (ii) Casual taxable persons making taxable supply; - (iii) Persons who are required to pay tax under reverse charge;

-(iv) Person who are required to pay tax as Electronic Commerce Operator;

-(v) Non-resident taxable persons making taxable supply;

-(vi) Persons who are required to deduct tax (TDS) under section 51, whether or not separately registered under this Act;

-(vii) Persons who make taxable supply of goods or services or both on behalf of other taxable persons whether as an agent or otherwise;

-(viii) Input Service Distributor, whether or not separately registered under this Act;

-(ix) Persons who supply goods or services or both, other than supplies specified under subsection (5) of section 9, through such electronic commerce operator who is required to collect tax at source under section 52;

-(x) Every electronic commerce operator;
+- (i) Persons making any inter-State taxable supply; - (ii) Casual taxable persons making taxable supply; - (iii) Persons who are required to pay tax under reverse charge; - (iv) Person who are required to pay tax as Electronic Commerce Operator; - (v) Non-resident taxable persons making taxable supply; - (vi) Persons who are required to deduct tax (TDS) under section 51, whether or not separately registered under this Act; - (vii) Persons who make taxable supply of goods or services or both on behalf of other taxable persons whether as an agent or otherwise; - (viii) Input Service Distributor, whether or not separately registered under this Act; - (ix) Persons who supply goods or services or both, other than supplies specified under subsection (5) of section 9, through such electronic commerce operator who is required to collect tax at source under section 52; - (x) Every electronic commerce operator;

+CLASS: III BBACOURSE NAME: TAXATION - IICOURSE CODE: 17BAU603AUNIT IIISEMESTER: VIBATCH : 2017 - 20 b.
+Provisional Registration

-(xi) Every person supplying online information and data base access or retrieval services from a place outside India to a person in India, other than a registered person; and recommendations of the Council.
+- (xi) Every person supplying online information and data base access or retrieval services from a place outside India to a person in India, other than a registered person; and - (xii) Such other person or class of persons as may be notified by the Government on the recommendations of the Council.